History of Lithuania: Stalinist terror and resistance (1944–1953)

-The Soviet deportations from Lithuania between 1941 and 1952 resulted in the exile of tens of thousands of families to forced settlements in the Soviet Union, especially in Siberia and other remote parts of the country.
+The Soviet deportations from Lithuania between 1941 and 1952 resulted in the exile of thousands of families to forced settlements in the Soviet Union, especially in Siberia and other remote parts of the country.
 Between 1944 and 1953, nearly 120,000 people (5% of the population) were deported, and thousands more became political prisoners.
 Many leading intellectual figures and most Catholic priests were among the deported; many returned to Lithuania after 1953.
 Approximately 20,000 Lithuanian partisans participated in unsuccessful warfare against the Soviet regime in the 1940s and early 1950s.
 Most were killed or deported to Siberian gulags.
 During the years following the German surrender at the end of World War II in 1945, between 40 and 60 thousand civilians and combatants perished in the context of the anti-Soviet insurgency.
 Considerably more ethnic Lithuanians died after World War II than during it.

 Lithuanian armed resistance lasted until 1953.
-Adolfas Ramanauskas (code name Vanagas), the last official commander of the Union of Lithuanian Freedom Fighters, was arrested in October 1956 and executed in November 1957.
+Adolfas Ramanauskas (code name 'Vanagas', translated to English: the hawk), the last official commander of the Union of Lithuanian Freedom Fighters, was arrested in October 1956 and executed in November 1957.